DISHA-VYAS1103/ReVive_MYOSA/README.md

  ## **Project Title**

-REVIVE: Smart Safety backup system
+REVIVE: Smart EV Safety backup system

 ## **Excerpt**
 REVIVE is an intelligent EV safety backup system that predicts crash and slope risks in real time, assists steering and braking decisions, and remains operational through a dedicated LiPo-based backup power system with IoT monitoring.